Training Programmes

 Emergency Manuals & Response Frameworks

-Every household, office, industry, ministry, and institution should maintain standardised emergency manuals as a core element of preparedness.
-Our manuals provide step-by-step response structures, scenario-based guidance across risk categories, evacuation and safety procedures, and clear instructions on how to act before external assistance arrives — built in alignment with WHO and IAEA emergency preparedness guidance.
+Standardised manuals provide step-by-step response structures, scenario-based guidance, and clear pre-arrival instructions — built in alignment with WHO and IAEA emergency preparedness guidance.

 • Coordinated evacuation, safety, and shelter procedures

-• Clear pre-arrival action instructions for civilians and first responders
+• Pre-arrival action instructions for civilians and responders

 03